LucHermitte/lh-vim-lib/doc/Project.md

 If you need more control, or if you don't want to activate this automagic feature, use one of the approaches described next.

-Note: See the documentation about blacklists and so on.
+Note: You'll want to read the documentation about blacklists and so on.

 #### 3.1.1.2.
 From your `.lvimrc` or `_vimrc_local.vim`
 If you don't want to automagically detect projects, or if you need more control